 What is New Media Art?

-A range of new forms of contemporary art are enabled by modern technology, referred to generally as new media art.
+A range of new forms of contemporary art are enabled by modern technology, referred to generally as media art.
 As a culture we tend to equate art with the products of film, television, and popular music.
 While these are well known, new areas for expression in art have greatly expanded in the past few decades.

 Classically we tend to think of art as consisting of drawing, painting, printmaking, sculpture and more recently photography.
 In the modern world we might also including the production of film and television.
 The developments of computer graphics have brought digitally-based art to the general public through modern filmmaking.
 However there are many novel art forms arising from digital and physical medium which are still largely unknown and relatively invisible but which have been in production from many decades now.
 Some fields of New Media Art include kinetic sculpture, information art, organic and algorithmic art, interactive art, machinima and game design.
 Yet many forms of new media remain relatively unknown.
 I believe this is largely due to a lack of context and general theory in Media Arts.

-When we look at a painting, such as Salvador Dali’s Persistence of Memory (click here), we experience much more than simply paint.
-We perceive art immediately on the level of meaning.
-If someone ask, “What are you looking at?”, of a particular painting one response is, “A painting.”
-Yet we know we are being asked: What aspect of meaning do you find intriguing about this work?
+When we look at a painting we experience much more than simply paint, we perceive art immediately on the level of meaning.
+If someone ask, “What are you looking at?”, of a particular painting the literal response is “a painting”, yet we know we are being asked: What aspect of meaning do you find intriguing about this work?
 The primary function of art, implicit in our looking at it, is to convey an idea, message or symbol through seeing.